U.S. expresses objection to Palestinian as U.N. envoy to Libya

-It was unclear whether the objection, expressed in a statement late on Friday by Nikki Haley, the United States ambassador to the United Nations, Haley, had ended Fayyad’s candidacy.
+It was unclear whether the objection, expressed in a statement by Nikki Haley, the United States ambassador to the United Nations, Haley, had ended Fayyad’s candidacy.

 The United States wields significant influence as one of the five permanent members of the U.N.
 Security Council.